my-github-pages/bootstrap-4-only-github-pages/index.md

 ### Change your theme

-This website uses the [Minty](https://bootswatch.com/minty/) Bootstrap theme by default.
+This website uses no Bootstrap theme by default.
 And you don't want to use the same theme everyone else uses do you?

 You can of course modify anything in the `_includes`, `_layouts` and `_sass` folders to customize both the HTML or CSS of your website, possibly referring to the [Bootstrap documentation](https://getbootstrap.com/) or the [Jekyll documentation](https://jekyllrb.com/) when needed.
 This is a normal part of web development and it is outside the scope of this guide.